aregsar/aregsarblog/76ideazoffer.md

 Ofcourse you will get access to the code repository as well, in addition to all third party service account passwords,secrets and keys.
 And access to a shared Kanban board where you can comment on features being developed so we can collaborate and incorporate your feedback as we are building out your application.

+Send us an email to start the conversation at projects@76ideaz.com